Open-Arch-Group/cpp_crash_course/src/000_basics/main.md

 ```

 Unsurprisingly, nothing happens after we press enter!
 That's because our `main` function only does `return 0;` (returning that the program completed successfully).

+# Conclusion

+Below are some of the core ideas from this guide:

+1. A function is named routine that we can call to execute some set of actions
+2. The `main` function is a special kind of function that is where you program begins execution
+3. We use compilers to translate our C++ into executables that can execute on our processors